 After such a great response to the last year’s Kimberley calendars it seems silly not to do all over again this year and continue putting the photos to good use in support of the Royal Flyng Doctor Service.
 I’m also very conscious that in today’s digital age where these images rarely escape the computer it’s always nice to see them make it into the real world and to see them bring colour into people’s homes.

 The new calendars for 2018 are much bigger and now feature 50 photos in each.
 Like last year, they will be available through my website www.discoverthekimberley.com.au or through our network of participating outlets across the Kimberley.
 Hop on over here to check them out and be sure to let me know what you think.

-With the official end of our Royal Flying Doctor Service fundraiser I’m very pleased we have been able to raise more than $12,000 in less than 9 months selling my Kimberley and Gibb River Road photography calendars.
+With the official end of our 2016 Royal Flying Doctor Service fundraiser I’m pleased to report we have been able to raise more than $12,000 in less than 9 months selling my Kimberley and Gibb River Road photography calendars.
 Pretty amazing to think the calendars are now scattered all over Australia and around the world.

 It has been a pleasure being able to share my collection of images with people who have visited this special part of Australia and experienced the same magic – and same sense of awe – that the Kimberley consistently delivers.

 For just a moment the breeze stops and there is perfect silence.
 Not a single rustling palm frond.
 No squawking crows.
 No chirping finches.
 No helicopters overhead.
 Even that pesky fly stops buzzing for just a moment.
 Piccaninny Gorge is quiet at the best of times but this early in the season – on a hot, still day – the silence is deafening.